 Keep reading to discover how technology is changing the way retailers are optimizing their operations.

-Here are the top retail trends and predictions for 2021 and beyond.
+Here are the top retail trends and predictions.

 1. Digitally Enablement Gives Rise to the Super Sales Associate